 - The Ubbi’s slide-hatch has a small handle to facilitate opening.
 It’s an easy quarter-turn to unset the lid lock before opening, and to reset it upon closing.

-- The snap-close lid of the Diaper Genie – Essentials is the only lid in this group that stumped both kid testers, yet it still proved simple for an adult to open.
+- The snap-close lid of the Diaper Genie – Essentials was the only lid in this group that stumped both kid testers, yet it still proved simple for an adult to open.
+The updated Expressions model adds a push-button lid release, so it’s a bit less kid-proof.
 Under the lid, the push-and-lock odor containment design almost makes it look like there isn’t an opening for the diaper, but it’s easy (albeit kind of yucky) to squish the diaper through and into the compartment below.

 - The Munchkin – STEP step-controlled lid reveals a self-sealing opening that a diaper must be pushed through.
 This was the easiest one-handed operation of all the pails we tested.